-If you are interested in the existing policies around moorings you will find the information in Chapters 20 and 21 of the Draft Plan Change.
+If you are interested in the existing policies around moorings, you can find this information in Chapters 20 and 21 of the Proposed Plan Change.

 Currently there are no rules around removal of coastal structures that are no longer wanted or needed, including illegal structures.

 The coast is littered with such structures and it does not make sense to require a resource consent when the environmental effects are often minimal and the outcome usually beneficial.

 New rules are proposed to make it a permitted activity for the owners, Crown or the Council to remove coastal structures if certain conditions are met.